The last enemy

 - The word telos, end, must not be limited to our familiar use of the word as denoting finality, termination, etc., but in connection with St. James' use of the kindred adjective and verb as implying completion, fulfillment, viz., of Christ's work and office and ministry on earth . . . . [page 75]

-And then The New English-Greek Lexicon notes concerning this word telos, "What 'end' is intended the reader must determine by the context . . . ."
-Paul has given no hint in this epistle that he is thinking of the destruction of the universe.
+And then The New Thayer's English-Greek Lexicon notes concerning this word telos, "What 'end' is intended the reader must determine by the context . . . ."
+Again, the context must be considered in defining the writer's intent, and Paul has given no hint in this epistle that he is thinking of the destruction of the universe.
 There is no allusion here that Paul was referring to the ruin of the world, or the annihilation of the planet.
 His context is plainly the return of Christ and the events surrounding that Parousia.

 - 1 CORINTHIANS 15:20-24 But now is Christ risen from the dead, and become the firstfruits of them that slept.
 For since by man came death, by man came also the resurrection of the dead.
 For as in Adam all die, even so in Christ shall all be made alive.